This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Other conditions in the mother, particularly infections, can also lead to brain damage in an infant.
 Urinary tract infections and bladder infections, influenza, pneumonia, rubella, syphilis, and herpes are examples of infections that can impact the infant.

 Intrauterine infections like herpes are most likely to put an infant at risk for brain damage.
-Because of the possible serious complications, it is important that mothers be screened for infections and treated immediately if any are diagnosed.
+Because of the possible serious complications, mothers must be screened for infections and treated immediately if any are diagnosed.

 Jaundice

 Jaundice is a condition caused by a buildup of bilirubin in the blood.
-While a baby is in the womb, the mother’s liver is responsible for controlling bilirubin levels, and once the baby is born, its liver takes over this duty.
+While a baby is in the womb, the mother’s liver controls bilirubin levels, and once the baby is born, its liver takes over this duty.

 A baby’s liver is not well developed.
 Bilirubin may build up and cause yellowing of the skin and eyes, signs of jaundice.